Ostrong, Großer Peilstein

 Southern Waldviertel, in the Yspertal valley

-The hiking trail Peilstein-Yspertal No. 33 is particularly scenic: Here, past the summit cross of the Kleiner Peilstein, you go directly up to the Großer Peilstein - with a breathtaking view over the Danube valley and the Alps.
+The Peilstein-Yspertal hiking trail no. 33 is particularly scenic: it leads past the summit cross of the Kleiner Peilstein and directly up to the Großer Peilstein - with breathtaking views over the Danube valley and the Alps.

-The easy - and especially suitable for inexperienced and small feet - circular hiking trail Laimbach does not lead to the Ostrong, but offers a great view to its highest peak.
+The easy Laimbach circular hiking trail - which is particularly suitable for inexperienced and small feet - does not lead up to the Ostrong, but offers a great view of its highest peak.

-The demanding tour Peilstein Gipfel-Erlebnis Laimbach leads to the summit cross of the Kleiner Peilstein.
+The challenging Peilstein Summit Experience Laimbach tour leads to the summit cross of the Kleiner Peilstein.

 Legends from the Ostrong mountain range

-Children's ears prick up when the legend of the giant fish is told: It is said to live inside the mountain in a strange lake - and every now and then strikes the rocks with its gold-scaled tail.
-Then it thunders in the whole Yspertal.
-Another legend is about the mermaid of the Ostrong: Supposedly, a poor young craftsman received help from a beautiful woman during a thunderstorm on the mountain.
+Children's ears prick up when the legend of the giant fish is told: It is said to live inside the mountain in a strange lake - and occasionally strikes the rocks with its golden-scaled tail.
+Then it thunders all over the Yspertal.
+Another legend is about the mermaid from Ostrong: it is said that a poor young craftsman was helped by a beautiful woman during a thunderstorm on the mountain.
 He married her.
-However, when the moon was full, she always went into the forest.
+However, she always went into the forest when the moon was full.
 He became suspicious and followed her - and saw her turn into a mermaid.
-However, because he had seen this, she could not come back to him.
-And another legend awaits at Ostrong: at the summit point between Münichreith and Yspertal, Ysper Castle is said to have once stood.
-Today, however, nothing at all can be seen of the mysterious noble residence.
+However, because he had seen this, she was unable to return to him.
+And another legend awaits at Ostrong: Ysper Castle is said to have once stood at the summit between Münichreith and Yspertal.
+Today, however, there is nothing at all to be seen of this mysterious aristocratic residence.